Foundations of Rational Quantum Field Theory, I: #1

 To prove this equation, we make use of the Weyl character formula to show that the $S$ matrix, eq.
 (8), decomposes into a product of an $SU(m)$ modular matrix, at the level $k$, with a $U(1)$ factor, at the level $m(k+m)$.
 Denote the weight by $\lambda$, as before.
 The simple roots of $SU(m)$ are given by $e_i-e_{i+1}$, where $i=1,2,\ldots,m-1$, and the $e_i$ form an orthonormal set of unit vectors.
 Up to an overall addition of a term proportional to $e_1+e_2+\ldots+e_m$, the fundamental weights are given by $\lambda^r=-\sum_{r+1}^m e_i$.
 Denoting $\rho=\sum \lambda_i$, we find that the weight $\lambda+\rho$ assumes the form

 where $t_i$ is the signature of the Young tableau, introduced above.
 The modular matrix for the group $G$ current algebra at the level $k$ can be written explicitly as \r\GW,

-where $M$ and $M^*$ stand for the long root and weight lattices, respectively. where $W$ is the Weyl group of $G$, which for the Lie algebra $SU(m)$ acts as permutations on the $e_i$, and $g=m$.
+Where $W$ is the Weyl group of $G$, which for the Lie algebra $SU(m)$ acts as permutations on the $e_i$, and $g=m$. $(-1)^w$ is $\pm1$ if the permutation is even or odd.
 Substituting the expressions for $\lambda$ and $\rho$, eq.
 (25), we find

 where $r_i$ and $s_i$ are the signature sequences for the representations $\lambda$ and $\mu$.
 This $S$ matrix is identical to eq.
 (8), where the only difference is that $\sum r_i=\sum{s_i}$ is required to vanish, in order to describe $SU(m)$ weights.
 It follows that we can factor out this term to get a product of a $U(1)$ modular matrix times an $SU(m)$ one,